How to Find Qualified Candidates in a Sea of Applicants

 Fry says that the operative term is “discipline” — set down precisely what you’re looking for and don’t deviate.
 “If they have to know Excel, they have to know Excel, period,” he says.
 This can help simplify the resume and interview process.

-Inskeep also recommends making the job description even more explicit by including a short list of filtering “yes or no” questions.
+Inskeep also recommends making the job description even more explicit by including a short list of filtering “yes or no” questions, such as:

 Even after narrowing your pool, you’re still likely to be knee-deep in applicants.
-One recommended strategy for weeding out the chaff is to skim your resume stack for the following red flags:
+One recommended strategy for weeding out the chaff and finding qualified candidates is to skim your resume stack for the following red flags:

 - Spelling and grammatical errors